aabdelou-ismydtsl/Introd/README.md

-- 👋 Hi, I’m @aabdelou-ismydtsl
+- 👋 Hi, I’m @aabdelou

 - 😊 I am Arabian and I'm from Morocco